Theatre Department

 Our production season features a variety of student and faculty artistic work.
 Productions include those directed by faculty, senior-directed thesis productions, guest artist productions, and a variety of scenes staged by directing and devising classes.
 The end of each Playwriting class culminates in a public staged reading of new work.
 In advance of senior thesis production work, juniors take on major production roles in the area in which they plan to focus their thesis research.
 Additional class projects in acting, theatre history, performance studies, puppetry, and gender and theatre provide more opportunities for students to see and make artistic work.

-Student thesis work has also focused on live cinema, costume design and cyborgs, horror theatre, devising, disability studies, immersive scenographic experience, an exploration of race in the American musical, stage design for the Richard Strauss opera Salomé, sound design, theatre and the metaverse, a theatre history approach to the role of women in commedia dell'arte, a performance studies analysis of Beyoncé and critical whiteness, and an interdisciplinary thesis in Theatre and Anthropology on gender and the Portland mental health system.
+Student thesis work has also focused on innovative lighting design, sound and silence, live cinema, costume design and cyborgs, horror theatre, devising, disability studies, immersive scenographic experience, an exploration of race in the American musicalsound design, a theatre history approach to the role of women in commedia dell'arte, a performance studies analysis of Beyoncé and critical whiteness, an interdisciplinary thesis in Theatre and Biology about the role of theatre in science education, and an interdisciplinary thesis in Theatre and Anthropology on gender and the Portland mental health system.

 Guest Artists and Scholars